chen23/f5-example-vpn-automation/README.md

 # How to use this repo

+# What does it do?

+In this example we will use HashiCorp Terraform to create an AWS VPC and deploy a pair of BIG-IP devices and a backend Ubuntu host.

+SSL VPN will be configured to use client certificate authentication (mutual TLS) and use certificates from HashiCorp Vault.

+You will connect using the F5 VPN CLI client (Linux/Raspberry Pi) to verify connectivity.

 ## Provision Infrastructure

 The `terraform` directory has tf files for creating a VPC with BIG-IP in an A/S deployment